Origin of the Goths

 and archaeological evidence of links between regions, and classical Greco-Roman ethnographic literature.
 The Germania of Tacitus, written c.
-98 CE, has played an important role because it mentions the Gutones as living in the area of present-day Poland.
+98 CE, has played an important role because it mentions the Gutones living in the area of present-day Poland.
 The only surviving Roman account of Gothic origins, the Getica of Jordanes, written c.
 551 CE, continues to exert a strong influence.

 Since the Second World War, most scholars, accepting parts of the "ethnogenesis" model associated with the Vienna school, have tended to emphasize that the name, language and traditions of Goths of the 3rd century need not imply any a single large-scale migration of, or similar ancestral connection to, the Gutones or other peoples with similar names.
-Some historians, such as Peter Heather, while partly accepting this argument, have nevertheless argued that there must have been a significant stream of movement from Poland towards Ukraine over a long period of time.
+Nevertheless, some historians such as Peter Heather, while partly accepting this argument, have argued that there must have been a significant stream of movement from Poland towards Ukraine over a long period of time.

 Language and name of the Goths

 Philologists and linguists generally believe that the name of the Goths is derived from a Germanic language, and can be analyzed as the same name as "Gutones", though the name of this earlier and more northern people had a different grammatical form.
 According to such proposals, the name is derived from an old Germanic verb meaning "to pour", reflected in modern English "gutter" (modern Dutch goot).
 Various proposals have been made about why the Goths would have been called "pourers".

 Heather has argued that while this similar name on its own could arguably be an "accidental resemblance", there were also other ethnic names, the Vandals and Rugii, which seem to have moved in a similar way - found in what is now Poland in the 1st century, but found south of the Carpathians near the Goths in subsequent centuries.
 Another type of evidence strengthening the case for a connection to the north is the language which the Goths used.

 The Gothic language, known from their bible translation and fragmentary evidence, is the only clearly attested member of what modern linguists designate as the East Germanic language family, because it was already distinct from the two Germanic families that have survived today, West Germanic and North Germanic, which were originally respectively spoken in the neighbouring regions of what is now northern Germany, and southern Scandinavia, both of which are relatively far from the homeland of the 3rd-century Goths.
 It is therefore generally believed that the language of the Goths had its origins to the northwest, implying a movement of people from the direction of Poland.
+Already in the first century, the Roman author Tacitus also mentioned similar to those found mainly in Germania being spoken east of the Carpathians and Vistula, among the group of peoples known as the Bastarnae or Peucini.